-This is the second segment of the fourth part in an on-going series of Assessing Analytical Maturity – Are your Analytical efforts Viable?
+This is the second segment of the fourth part in an ongoing series of Assessing Analytical Maturity.
 If you are new to this series, we recommend reading:

 The first segment of this fourth part attempted to tackle the following questions as exhaustively as possible.
 We covered the first three and laid out the various roles and the subsequent interactions during solution development.
 We also took a sneak peek into what the analytics team of the future might look like.

-- What are the roles required to build great analytical teams?
+• What are the roles required to build a great data analytics team?
 What are the skills needed?

-- What are the analytical teams of the future going to look like?
+• What is the analytics team of the future going to look like?

 Let us take a look at some of the remaining aspects under the dimension of people and how they affect the analytical journey of organizations.

 The first segment of this part referred to one of our earlier posts , which talked about analytics teams having been historically staffed by people expected to play a wide array of roles akin to a Swiss Army Knife.
-And as we later established, analytically mature organizations understand the need for specialization.
+Analytically mature organizations are mostly responsive to customers’ evolving demand which currently is assuming a complete ownership and control over the solutions that they were provided with.
+This herald the advent of contextual AI which necessitates the hiring of professional with specialization on evolving technologies such as contextual AI.
 Great teams employ and then deploy people bringing in a specific skillset to play a specific role.
 This brings us to yet another one of our earlier posts which delves into the details of hiring the ideal analytics professional.

 To briefly outline the requirements, it is critical to not seek only the ‘unicorns’ (professionals with a strong grasp of mathematics, software/coding, and domain expertise).
 Hiring the people who have the penchant for learning and are quick to adapt to the fast and ever-changing demands of the analytics world prove to be far greater assets than previously imagined.
 To keep up with these needs, hiring teams need to be cognizant to not be swayed solely by the CVs and take into account the ability of the interviewing candidate to apply their learnings into other domains, to think quickly on their feet, and the potential of the candidate.
 Most importantly, it is critical to gauge a candidate for their communication skills and the ability to generate insights in the case of analytics professionals.

-Having a hiring panel with a broad skillset for adequate and holistic assessment, and to test the candidate extensively through assignments and case studies with a section for psychometric evaluation, ensures organizations can build strong and effective analytical teams of the future.
+Having a hiring panel with a broad skillset for adequate and holistic assessment, and to test the candidate extensively through assignments and case studies with a section for psychometric evaluation, ensures organizations can build a strong and an effective analytics team of the future.
 Key consideration is also to not dilute the principles as scaling happens.
-Developing processes which can withstand the added pressures of hiring at scale can go a long way in ensuring longevity of analytical teams.
+Developing processes which can withstand the added pressures of hiring at scale can go a long way in ensuring longevity of data analytics teams.